mdfaisalgithup/mdfaisalgithup/README.md

 ### Overview 👋
-- I have already worked with mongodb react, html css, javascript, tailwind, firebase all these technologies.
+- I have already worked with mongodb react, html css, javascript, tailwind, firebase, tailwind css all these technologies.
+I am well versed in these technologies

 ## My Skills